UNIVERSITY OF PENNSYLVANIA - School of Social Policy & Practice

 The PhD in Social Welfare is an interdisciplinary program that prepares students to be scholars, researchers, and leaders in the field of social welfare.

-Applicants Interested in SP2 Graduate Programs May Apply For Financial Aid Scholarships.
+Students Interested in SP2 Graduate Programs May Apply For Financial Aid Scholarships within the online admission application.

 The DSW program is a hybrid distance program and offers all the advantages of a world class learning community in a highly interactive, relational, accessible and convenient format.